taylorbrooks10/moralpain_dev/README.md

-# Lean-Based Project Builder
+# Program and Data Representation IDE Builder

-You're here because you want (someone) to build an Ubuntu and VSCode-based development environment, backed by your own GitHub repository, for professional writing and analyzing of logic and mathematics using the Lean Prover, with none of the daunting re-configuration of your local computer sometimes required to set up fully working environments.
-The good news is that you can have it all with just a few clicks of the mouse and keys, as long as you have VSCode and DockerDesktop running properly on Windows 10 (footnote below) or OSX machine.
-This work is intended to make Lean accessible to as many early students as possible, in part by removing all of the mundane but often complex, error-prone, and off-putting system administering tasks required to get a working environment set up.
-Simply follow these steps and in a few minutes you should have a GitHub-repo-backed, VSCode-provided IDE opened to edit a fork of this repository cloned into your own local Docker container, configured according to our specifications to provide a first-rate, trouble-free Lean Development Experience.
+Fork this repository UVa CS Program and Data Representation.
+Follow the steps below and in a few minutes you should have a GitHub-repo-backed, VSCode-provided IDE opened to edit a fork of this repository cloned into your own local Docker container, along with a clone of https://github.com/uva-cs/pdr.git.
+Both projects will reside in /workspaces in the container VM.

 ## What To Do
 - Update your operating system: